FAC7/READMEs/week1/README.md

 # Week 1

-repos go in this folder.
+READMEs go in this folder.